 Instead of building your own 3d models, you can also download them from several free or paid libraries.

 To get you started, below is a list of libraries that have free or relatively inexpensive content:

 - Thingiverse (3D models made primarily for 3D printing, but adaptable to Virtual Worlds)

-Note: Pay attention to the licence restrictions that the content you download has.
+Note: Pay attention to the license restrictions that the content you download has.

 Note that in several of these sites, you can choose what format to download the model in.
 Always choose .glTF format if available.
 If not available, you must convert them to glTF before you can use them in a scene.
-For that, we recommend importing them into Blender and exporting them with one of the available glTF export add-ons.
+For that, we recommend importing them into Blender.

-Entities that have collisions enabled occupy space and block a user’s path, entities without collisions can be walked through by a user`s avatar.
+Entities that have collisions enabled occupy space and block a player’s path, entities without collisions can be walked through by a player`s avatar.

 Collision settings currently don’t affect how other entities interact with each other, entities can always overlap.
-Collision settings only affect how the entity interacts with the user’s avatar.
+Collision settings only affect how the entity interacts with the player’s avatar.

 Decentraland currently doesn’t have a physics engine, so if you want entities to fall, crash or bounce, you must code this behavior into the scene.